Cuban government, dissidents head toward Monday confrontation

 Both the administration and the Cuban government have framed the impending Monday protest according to their own perceptions.

-To Washington, the willingness of long-cowed citizens to demand freedom and the government’s violent response in July have have proved that a new day has dawned in Cuba after decades of oppressive communist rule.
+To Washington, the willingness of long-cowed citizens to demand freedom and the government’s violent response in July have proved that a new day has dawned in Cuba after decades of oppressive communist rule.
 Many attribute it to U.S. pressure and believe now is not the time to let up, although most U.S. allies — and many anti-government activists in Cuba — oppose the embargo as counterproductive and harmful to the Cuban people.

-To Havana, which has banned the march, the protests are the product of the same U.S.-backed attempts at regime change that have been tried, and failed, for decades.
+To Havana, which has banned the march, the protests are the product of the same U.S.-backed attempts at regime change that have been tried, and unsuccessful, for decades.

 “Wake up from your dream,” Foreign Minister Bruno Rodriguez said last week.
 “It won’t work.”
 Speaking to roomful of assembled foreign diplomats in Havana, he said the Monday march was “a destabilizing operation designed in Washington, with financial and material resources [that] government facilitates, with operators residing in U.S. territory and agents in their service in Cuba.”